jrtechs/bash_manager/README.md

 alias ss="python3 /path/to/this/file/ssh_manager.py"
 ```

-To make this easier, the confuguation manager of this program will has the option to
+To make this easier, the configuation manager of this program will has the option to
 append this and a few other aliases to your bash manager.
-This will autobatically
+This will automatically
 use the location of the scripts in the file.

 The first time you run this program it will ask you for the locations where you want to store